chaoticgd/wrench/README.md

 - **New in v0.4!** Instance System
 	- A source format for storing object instances.
 	- Use pvar data types from C++ header files (reflection).
+- *New in v0.4!** Visibility Tool
+	- Rebuild occlusion data for levels on demand.
+	- Implemented as an OpenGL renderer.

 ## Screenshots